It's crazy to think that we came into this season wondering if Pascal Siakam could be an All-Star.

 That's not to say it's been a flawless season from Siakam.
 As I alluded to at the top, he still has a ways to go before he's a true No. 1 option on a championship contender.

-Our Micah Adams covered in detail how Siakam has struggled to elevate his game against the best of the best this season following Toronto's most recent loss to the Milwaukee Bucks.
+Our Micah Adams covered in detail how Siakam has struggled to elevate his game against the best of the best following Toronto's loss to the Milwaukee Bucks not long before the season was suspended.
 The next step is for him to get to a point where he can go toe-to-toe with the likes of James, Antetokounmpo and Leonard in addition to beating up on the likes of the Knicks, New Orleans Pelicans, Atlanta Hawks and Phoenix Suns.

 The playoffs will be a big test for him in that regard.